In This Article

 - The 5-Minute Gratitude Journal: Give Thanks, Practice Positivity, Find Joy—This journal gives you three to four prompts every day that you answer briefly, which is helpful, especially if you’re starting.

-If the thought of a blank page full of possibilities feels overwhelming, try one of these journals out!
+If a wide-open blank page feels like a lot, one of these journals takes that pressure off.

 Pen and paper

-If this sounds like the right fit, find a notebook and pen with which you enjoy writing.
-Keep them somewhere you can easily find, and spend 5 minutes daily writing down something you’re grateful for.
+If that’s your speed, grab a notebook and pen you genuinely enjoy using.
+Keep them somewhere you’ll trip over them, and spend five minutes a day writing down something you’re grateful for.

 How to Fit Gratitude Journaling Into Your Life